 June 27, 2019 – Cancer in our pets is such a variable disease – some are quickly treated and cured, while others have a short timeline between diagnosis and death.
 But there are also those in the middle, where the cancer is diagnosed and, in a window of time ranging from months to years, pets are treated before eventually beating or succumbing to their disease.

 That was the case for Baby Doll.
 Sally Seegers and Ron Gotleib saw their cat, Baby Doll, deteriorate to the point that she couldn’t walk, and they want to spare other animals from that kind of indignity.
-That’s why Sally supports Morris Animal Foundation, especially during its Stop Cancer Furever campaign.
+That’s why Sally supports Morris Animal Foundation.

 Sally rescued the solid white, domestic shorthair from a bad situation when the cat was around 7-years-old.
 While Baby Doll was always shy, she was gentle and a great companion.
 Sally fondly remembers small, simple moments, like when the two would just sit on the bed and watch TV together.